mxballin/instructional-design/pages/week6.md

 </nav>

 <div class="alert alert-info" role="alert">
   Curious about what this page looks like when I incorporated more accessible design principles?
-Make sure to check out <a href="https://instructional-design.mxballin.com/week7.html">my Week 7 page</a>!
+Make sure to check out <a href="https://instructional-design.mxballin.com/week7.html" class="alert-link">my Week 7 page</a>!
 </div>

 ## Introduction